What is a disc top?

 Can I return goods?

-Of course, please view our full returns policy in our terms and conditions here.
-Broadly speaking, in the unlikely event of goods arriving having been damaged in transport, you can arrange for them to be sent back and replacements will be issued.
-If you simply decide you don’t want the goods, there will be a 15% handling charge to have them returned.
+Broadly speaking, in the unlikely event of goods being damaged in transport prior to a delivery, you can arrange for them to be sent back and replacements will be issued.
+If you decide that you don't want the goods, you can return the goods to us and we will issue a credit/refund on receipt of the goods.
+A 20% handling and re-stocking charge will be applied.

 How can I tell the packaging product is suitable for my liquid?